 Anne could have been affected by those animal-based softgels.

-Did I sound like the idea of eating coconut oil in softgels is bad?
+Did I sound like the idea of eating coconut oil in capsules is bad?

-Kind of, because not only it’s costly, but it’s not practical for those who truly want to get more beyond just eating coconut oil for health benefits.
-Like for example, if you want to use coconut oil for skin care, then aren’t you going to squeeze the oil out of the softgel in order to apply it to your skin?
-Or get a separate coconut oil for skin care that increases your cost of living?
+Like for example, if you want to use coconut oil for daily skin care, you’d have to squeeze it out of the softgel in order to apply coconut oil to your skin, right?
+Or get a separate jar of coconut oil for skin care that increases your cost of living?

 Honestly, it really does come in handy for busy people on the go.
-All you need is open the lid and pop the number of capsules required.
+All you need is open the lid and pop the number of coconut oil pills required.

 But like I mentioned earlier, how much health benefits are you gaining from it?
-Unless you really swallow at least 42 capsules, don’t expect too much from just a few caps per day.
+Unless you really swallow at least 42 capsules, don’t expect too much from just a few softgels per day.